NCL Home > Documentation > Functions > File IO

 This option applies to GRIB1- and GRIB2-formatted files.

-This option allows the user to specify that variables with only a single initial time, forecast time, level, ensemble or probability value, usually handled as attributes, be treated as containing single element dimensions.
-It is a string-valued option whose default value "None" means that no single-element dimensions will appear in NCL's representation of the GRIB file.
+This string-valued option allows the user to specify that variables with only a single initial time, forecast time, level, ensemble or probability value, usually handled as attributes, be treated as containing single element dimensions.
+A value of "None" means that no single-element dimensions will appear in NCL's representation of the GRIB file.
 Conversely, if the option is given the value "All", then all possible dimensions will be created for each variable.
 Otherwise, the desired single element dimensions may be specified individually.
 The valid choices are "Initial_time", "Forecast_time", "Level", "Ensemble", and "Probability".
 Since this option can take an array of values, you can specify more than one of these dimension types as the option value.
 However, the options "None" and "All" override the individual dimension specifications.

 Note that dimensions are not created if the variable does not have an actual value associated with the dimension type, regardless of the value given to this option.
 For example, variables that are not part of an ensemble forecast will never have an ensemble dimension, and variables whose level type (e.g. Tropopause) does not have a numerical value will never have a level dimension.
 In the case of level types, it may depend on who wrote the record: files written by some centers may give no value for certain level types where others may use the numerical value 0.
 The intent of this option is to make it easier to concatenate conforming variables from multiple files together.